coxhinkins

 How to get Tax Reference Number

 A Tax Reference Number (TRN) is a special identification number that tax authorities provide to employers, businesses, and individuals for tax-related reasons.
-Whether you’re an individual, self-employed person, or business determines the procedure for obtaining one.
+Whether you’re an individual, a self-employed person, or a business determines the procedure for obtaining one.

 For Individuals (Employees & Self-Employed):